ScratchAddons/website-v2/content/docs/policies/privacy/extension.md

 We use your data to provide and improve the service.
 By using the service, you agree to the collection and use of information in accordance with this policy.

-"Extension" refers to our browser extension, which you can download from the [Chrome Web Store](https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco) or [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/).
+"Extension" refers to our browser extension, which you can download from the [Chrome Web Store](https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco), [Add-ons for Firefox](https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/scratch-addons/iliepgjnemckemgnledoipfiilhajdjj).

 "The Scratch website" refers to <https://scratch.mit.edu> and all of its subdomains, such as <https://api.scratch.mit.edu> and <https://clouddata.scratch.mit.edu>.